-Based on these statistics, you can see how important Valentine’s Day promotions are for restaurants.
-If you are looking for a way to boost sales after the holidays, Valentine’s Day is the time to do it.
+Valentine’s Day promotions are important for restaurants, especially if you’re looking to boost sales after the holidays.
 We’ve put together a list of our top promotional & marketing tips to help make Valentine’s Day a success.

-Whether its heart shape desserts or Valentine’s Day inspired cocktails, incorporate the holiday into your menu.
-Your guests will appreciate it and it makes your menu more festive and fun.
+Whether its heart-shaped desserts or Valentine’s Day inspired cocktails, incorporate the holiday into your menu.
+Limited-time offers increase your revenue by tapping into scarcity marketing.
+Speciality menu items, especially if they recur annually, have the potential to build an audience and increase your revenue.
+Your guests will appreciate it, and it makes your menu more festive and fun.
 The extra creative effort also helps your restaurant stand out from competitors.

-Discount for first 10 couples to make a Valentine’s Day reservation
+Discount for First 10 Couples to Make Valentine’s Day Reservation

-Reward the early birds who choose your restaurant as their Valentine’s Day destination by offering a discount to the first 10 people to make a reservation.
+Reward the early birds who choose your restaurant as their Valentine’s Day destination by offering a discount to the first ten people to make a reservation.
 This discount could be a percentage off or a coupon for a free menu item.
-A guest management software is an easy way to manage these reservations and provide accurate wait times to those that don’t make an early reservation.
+A restaurant reservation system is an easy way to manage these reservations and provide accurate wait times to those that don’t make an early reservation.

-Customers will be searching social media for the best Valentine’s Day restaurant promotions.
-This is a good time to update your website and social media accounts with new photos, and ensure all information (address, phone number, hours of operations, etc.) are up-to-date.
+Customers will be using social media to search for the best Valentine’s Day restaurant promotions.
+Valentine’s Day is an excellent time to update your website and social media accounts with new photos and ensure all information (address, phone number, hours of operations, etc.) is up-to-date.
 Running boosted ads on Facebook can help get the word out about your Valentine’s Day promotions and specials.
-There are ad options for all price ranges and you will have the opportunity to get information about your specials in front of a targeted audience.
+There are ads in all price ranges, and you will have the opportunity to get information about your specials in front of a targeted audience.

-Have your Valentine’s Day marketing strategy in place by late January.
-You will want to give yourself enough time to make sure your strategy is well thought out and executable.
-Potential customers probably won’t be thinking about their Valentine’s Day plans until early February so plan on starting your Valentine’s Day restaurant promotion plan then.
+Have your Valentine’s Day marketing strategy in place and ready to execute by early-to-mid January.
+You will want to give yourself enough time to make sure you can execute on your plan.
+Potential customers probably won’t be thinking about their Valentine’s Day plans until early February, so plan on starting your Valentine’s Day restaurant promotion plan then.